- Chapter 6 | You Shouldn't Sit There

+Glancing up with a bored look that soon turned to shock, I freeze.
 The moment my dull brown eyes meet stormy blue ones that I remember so clearly, I have to hold back my shock.

 I know I was warned, but I was just really hoping for it to be a coincidence — not for it to actually be him...

 “Move.
 You’re in my seat.”
 He says like I’m supposed to have known.